 Avoid These Teen Driving Mistakes

 As an inexperienced driver, it's tougher for you to judge your speed and how long it will take to stop.
-Sure, your reflexes may be sharp, but your interpretation of situations isn't the best.
-And, it takes time and practice to improve this.
-So, slow down and obey the posted traffic speeds.
-Period.
+While your reflexes may be sharp, your interpretation of situations isn't as developed as an older driver.
+It takes time and practice to improve this, so it's important to slow down and obey the posted traffic speeds.

 Don't feel embarrassed about driving under the posted speed when you're not feeling comfortable behind the wheel―even when other drivers whiz by you.
-Those drivers likely have much more road experience than you do, and it could be they're engaging in risky behavior.
+Those drivers likely have much more road experience than you do, and it could be that they are engaging in risky behavior.